 In December 1974, North Vietnam captured the province of Phước Long and started a full-scale offensive.

-After the national reunification in 1975, a nationwide health service was established in Vietnam.
+After the national reunification in 1975, a nationwide health service was established.

-In 1975, the government established the Vietnam Academy of Science and Technology (VAST).
+In 1975, the Vietnam Academy of Science and Technology (VAST) was established by the government.

 On 2 July 1976, North and South Vietnam were merged to form the Socialist Republic of Vietnam.

-Since the reunification in 1976, an increase of communist policies nationwide resulted in the nationalisation and confiscation of property especially from the Hoa in the south and the wealthy in cities, leading many to leave Vietnam.
+Following reunification in 1976, an increase of communist policies nationwide resulted in the nationalisation and confiscation of property especially from the Hoa in the south and the wealthy in cities which led many to leave Vietnam.

-Since the reunification of Vietnam in 1976, it has competed as the Socialist Republic of Vietnam.
-The present Vietnam Olympic Committee was formed in 1976.
+Following the reunification of Vietnam in 1976, it competed as the Socialist Republic of Vietnam.
+The present Vietnam Olympic Committee was also formed in 1976.

-In 1978, the Vietnamese military invaded Cambodia and removed the Khmer Rouge from power after occupying Phnom Penh.
+In 1978, the Vietnamese military invaded Cambodia and removed the Khmer Rouge from power.

 In 1979, China launched a brief incursion into northern Vietnam.

-In 1979, the Vietnam Olympic Committee was recognized by the International Olympic Committee (IOC).
+In 1979, the present Vietnam Olympic Committee was recognised by the International Olympic Committee (IOC).

 The 1979 census showed the total population of reunified Vietnam to be 52.7 million.

-In December 1986, at the Sixth National Congress of the Communist Party of Vietnam, reformist politicians replaced the "old guard" government with new leadership, led by Nguyễn Văn Linh, who implemented free-market reforms known as Đổi Mới.
+In December 1986, at the Sixth National Congress of the Communist Party of Vietnam (CPV), reformist politicians replaced the "old guard" government with new leadership, led by Nguyễn Văn Linh, who became the party's new general secretary and implemented Đổi Mới reforms, transitioning Vietnam to a "socialist-oriented market economy".

-In 1986, the CPV initiated economic and political reforms similar to the Chinese economic reform, transforming the country to a socialist-oriented market economy.
+In 1986, the CPV initiated economic and political reforms transforming the country to a socialist-oriented market economy.

-In 1986, the Sixth National Congress of the CPV introduced socialist-oriented market economic reforms as part of the Đổi Mới reform programme.
+In 1986, the Sixth National Congress of the CPV introduced socialist-oriented market economic reforms as part of the Đổi Mới reform programme, encouraging private ownership and restructuring state enterprises.

-In 1986, the Vietnam Post and Telecommunications General Corporation (now the VNPT Group), a state-owned company, retained its monopoly over telecommunications services in Vietnam.
+In 1986, the Vietnam Post and Telecommunications General Corporation (now VNPT Group) retained its monopoly over telecommunications services in Vietnam.

-Since 1986, Vietnam's urbanisation rates have surged rapidly after the Vietnamese government implemented the Đổi Mới economic programme, changing the system into a socialist one and liberalising property rights.
+Since 1986, Vietnam's urbanisation rates have surged rapidly after the Vietnamese government implemented the Đổi Mới economic programme.

-Since 1988, the Socialist Republic of Vietnam has attended every Summer Olympics.
+In 1988, Vietnam has competed as the Socialist Republic of Vietnam, attending every Summer Olympics onwards.

 In 1989, agriculture's share of Vietnam's GDP was 42%.

-Between 1990 and 1997, Vietnam achieved approximately 8% annual gross domestic product (GDP) growth due to economic reforms.
+From 1990 to 1997, as a result of the economic reforms, Vietnam achieved approximately 8% annual gross domestic product (GDP) growth.

 Under Article 70 of the 1992 Constitution of Vietnam, all citizens enjoy freedom of belief and religion.

-In 1993, access to electricity grew to 14% of total households in Vietnam.
+In 1993, access to electricity grew to 14% of total households with electricity.

 In early 1994, the United States ended its economic embargo against Vietnam.

-In August 1995, diplomatic ties between Vietnam and the United States began improving, with both states upgrading their liaison offices to embassy status.
+In August 1995, relations between the United States and Vietnam began improving with both states upgrading their liaison offices to embassy status.

-In 1995, the Vietnamese government began implementing a competitive policy in the telecom sector, creating the Military Electronic and Telecommunication Company (Viettel) and the Saigon Post and Telecommunication Company (SPT or SaigonPostel).
+In 1995, the Vietnamese government reformed the telecom sector by implementing a competitive policy and creating two domestic telecommunication companies: the Military Electronic and Telecommunication Company (Viettel) and the Saigon Post and Telecommunication Company (SPT or SaigonPostel).

-Since 1995, enrolment in higher education in Vietnam has grown tenfold to over 2.2 million with 84,000 lecturers and 419 institutions of higher education.
+Since 1995, enrolment in higher education has grown tenfold to over 2.2 million with 84,000 lecturers and 419 institutions of higher education.

-Since 1997, Vietnam has extensively regulated public internet access through legal and technical measures, resulting in a lockdown known as the "Bamboo Firewall."
+Since 1997, Vietnam has regulated public internet access extensively using both legal and technical means, resulting in the "Bamboo Firewall".

 In October 2000, Pakistan reopened its embassy in Hanoi.

-In November 2000, President of the United States Bill Clinton made a historic visit to Vietnam, the first U.S. leader to officially visit Hanoi since 1975.
+In November 2000, President of the United States, Bill Clinton, made a historic visit to Vietnam.

 From 2000 to 2005, Vietnam's economy grew at around 7% per year.